-An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to false may select a TID from any AC when the Preferred AC subfield is AC_BK(#3018) in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame.
+(CID 9949)

-NOTE—A multi-TID A-MPDU allows the aggregation of an Action Ack frame or indicated in the a 0
+NOTE—A multi-TID A-MPDU allows the aggregation of an Action frame regardless of the value indicated either in the Multi-TID Aggregation Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element as long as the value of the TID Aggregation Limit subfield in the Trigger Dependent User Info field of the Basic Trigger frame is nonzero (CIDs 4795, 7606).

 An HE AP may aggregate MPDUs from any TIDs in multi-TID A-MPDU for DL HE MU PPDU transmission and the number of TIDs in multi-TID A-MPDU shall not be more than the Multi-TID Aggregation Support announced by the recipient.